 Remember what your primary goal is.
 Your goal is that you want to increase your bench press.
 You can’t then go and put a bunch of limitations on your goal, or you’ll simply end up sabotaging yourself.
 Psychologically, you’re just making it much easier to not reach your goal and have a great excuse already in place to fall back on.
 Simply put, you’re afraid of success and want to fail.
 So if you want to man up and increase your bench, eat more, put some muscle on your bones, be patient and train smart.

 Now as far as assistance lifts are concerned, you have to look at the bench press and see what muscles are involved in making you stronger.
 Primary muscles would be the chest, shoulders, and triceps.
 Secondary muscles would be the lats, upper back, and biceps.
 Now since I’m a big fan of training efficiency, I always try to pick exercises that provide a lot of bang-for-the-buck.

 Dips — Weighted and non-weighted.
 I have a raging man-crush on this exercise and feel like it is one of the better exercises I’ve ever done for my upper body.
 Also, I get an absolutely obnoxious pump when doing it, so it’s great to use before you go out on Friday night.

-Dumbbell Bench Press — not much to say about this one except PLEASE use a full range of motion with this.
+Dumbbell Bench Press (and incline/standing) — not much to say about this one except PLEASE use a full range of motion with this.
 That’s why you’re using dumbbells.